 How dare they??!!!
 They have NO idea what I’m going through right now!
 Have they EVER faced a major hurdle like the one I’m facing?

 Older and a little wiser now, I would be grateful for the reminder.

-The reason is simple:What you do with your body directly correlates to what happens to your mind and emotions.
+The reason is simple:What you do with your body directly correlates to your thoughts and emotions.
 Click To Tweet

 Just Breathe!
 Really.

 Breathing works to combat reactions to stress because our thoughts, emotions and physiology are linked.
-This means that what you do with your body directly correlates to what happens in your mind and emotions.
+This means that what you do with your body directly correlates to your thoughts and emotions.